Lewes Castle, Sussex Visit March 2002 - page 2

 |

-At the door of many Lewes properties they have these old 'shoe scrapers'
+At the door of many Lewes properties are these old 'shoe scrapers' for

 streets were unmade and could be very muddy.
 Mike remembers them